The Gardens and Landscape

 Community Works Initiative Program

-The CWIP offers employment and job training to local residents, primarily engaging our neighbors from nearby Astoria Houses.
-Participants learn basic landscaping and horticultural skills while performing grounds keeping duties and tending to the park’s gardens.
-The program builds appreciation for the natural landscape, provides marketable skills and future employment options, and offers exposure to the park’s various cultural resources that are available to them and their friends, families and neighbors.
-The CWIP employees gain technical skills and expertise from special workshops with Plant Specialists’ staff and through the guidance of a Plant Specialists gardener.
+The CWIP offers landscaping and visitor services employment and job training opportunities to local residents – primarily engaging our neighbors from nearby Astoria Houses.
+The program provides marketable skills and future employment options, and offers exposure to the park’s various cultural resources that are available to them and their friends, families and neighbors.